SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-reduce-spam/rule.md

 ::: info

-**Important - check very carefully and make sure you know the sender before releasing an email.**
+**Important - check very carefully and make sure you know the sender before releasing an email.
+Otherwise you may end up releasing an email that you shouldn't.
+If in doubt call your friendly SysAdmin who will help you to determine if it's safe to release.**
 :::

 ::: good